 See exactly what your paycheck looks like after all deductions.
 Select your grade, step, and state.

-Calculate Your Take-Home Pay →Premium Pay for Clerks
+Calculate Your Take-Home Pay →Premium Pay

 Your base hourly rate is your annual salary divided by 2,080.
 Premium pay is calculated on top of this: